the DuPage County Forensic Science Center

 timely forensic science services to the criminal justice system of

 DuPage County.
-The laboratory has three sections: Forensic Chemistry
+The laboratory has three sections: Chemistry, Criminalistics and Forensic Biology/DNA which offer

 analysis in the disciplines of Drug Chemistry,